SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

      - True when the node transaction is successfuly moving futher (valid && ready && !cancel).
 Useful to commit state changes.
    * - node.isMoving
      - RO
-     - True when the node transaction is moving away from the node (will not be in the node anymore starting from the next cycle), either because downstream is ready to take the transaction, or because the transaction is canceled from the pipeline. (valid && (ready || cancel)).
+     - True when the node transaction will not be present anymore on the node (starting from the next cycle), either because downstream is ready to take the transaction, or because the transaction is canceled from the pipeline. (valid && (ready || cancel)).
 Useful to "reset" states.
    * - node.isCanceling
      - RO
      - True when the node transaction is being canceled.
 Meaning that it will not appear anywhere in the pipeline in future cycles.

-Note that the node.valid/node.ready signals follows the same conventions than the Stream's ones.
+Note that the node.valid/node.ready signals follows the same conventions than the :doc:`../stream`'s ones .

 Here is a list of arbitration cases you can have on a node. valid/ready/cancel define the state we are in, while isFiring/isMoving result of those :